scottstanie/scottstanie.github.io/_posts/random/2017-01-15-mpl-triangle.md

 P, the consultant, originally thought he was somewhere in the middle of money and achievement.
 It would be hard for anyone in the finance or consulting world to say they are placing money anywhere below #2, and most have it heavily dominating their #1 spot.
-After pointing out all the other examples of achievement-first choices, P did acknowledge he was possibly money first, expecially since he planned on using the money to get the lifestyle he wanted later in life.
+After pointing out all the other examples of achievement-first choices, P did acknowledge he was possibly money first, especially since he planned on using the money to get the lifestyle he wanted later in life.

 N, after hearing this part, was clearly dealing with a little inner turmoil when she said, "...Maybe I am actually money first...
 That sounds weird."